Dekita/palhub-server/README.md

 Easily run the windows palworld server on linux with ue4ss mod-loading support!!

 ## About
 PalHUB::Server is a docker compose configuration designed to run the windows version of the dedicated palworld server on linux.
 It does this to allow for full mod-loading functionality powered by [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS), which currently only runs on windows.
-To achieve this, the game server container is running under proton/wine using the [cm2network/steamcmd](https://hub.docker.com/r/cm2network/steamcmd) container as a base.
+To achieve this, the game server container is running under proton/wine [[proton-ge-custom]](https://github.com/GloriousEggroll/proton-ge-custom) by using the [cm2network/steamcmd](https://hub.docker.com/r/cm2network/steamcmd) container as a base.

 Along with running the standard windows dedicated palworld game server, this configuration includes additional admin tools.
 This includes;